Ryan110700001/NTUST-intern/paper review for AI ran.md

 ### Selected Papers and Rationale  keyword:<img width="1682" height="185" alt="image" src="https://github.com/user-attachments/assets/9b4fe05e-77b4-45c6-aa01-e3bf776b6f56" />
 ### Prompt for Chatgpt:
-""you are a professional journal reader, pls first determine whether this paper conform to my need, my need is IV.
+1.""you are a professional journal reader, pls first determine whether this paper conform to my need, my need is IV.
 DEPLOYMENT AND RESOURCE REQUIREMENTS FOR
 AI MODELS IN MOBILE NETWORK NODES
 This section analyzes the deployment constraints and computational resources for AI models in mobile network nodes.
 We evaluate the deployment conditions and resource allocation